vTuanpham/Large_dataset_translator/README.md

       }
       ```
       Or you can create a new config @dataclass and change the self.target_config :D
+      * Only List[str] and str type field are supported for now
+      * There are also a couple of configs in the configs/ dir for you to choose
       * Note: Each example must be a dict
 * ## Here is the list of all available languages: